 A challenging question:

-Many people in Brevard County prayed, and while it is right and appropriate to thank God for the averted disaster, many people in otherareas prayed as well.
-How are we supposed to think about a storm that avoids one area and slams yet, slams another into devastation?
+Many people in Brevard County prayed the storm might move away, and while it is right and appropriate to thank God for the averted disaster, many people in other areas prayed as well.
+How are we supposed to think about a storm that avoids one area and slams another?

 - Were our prayers simply more effective than others?
 Unless we want to join the Pharisee club of self – righteousness, I think not!